 “Art washes away from the soul the dust of everyday life.” — Pablo Picasso

 The Abstract Wave of Thoughts series emerged during a particularly intense creative period.
-I’d been studying Picasso’s deconstructed forms and Pollock’s controlled chaos, but something in me needed to create my own visual language.
-These pen and ink drawings became my meditation—each line a breath, each pattern a prayer.
+I’d been studying Picasso’s deconstructed forms and Pollock’s controlled chaos, but something in me needed to build my own visual language.
+These pen and ink drawings became my meditation — each line a breath, each pattern a prayer.
+There’s something deeply personal about working this way: no shortcuts, no filters, just the tip of a pen moving across paper in response to whatever I’m carrying inside.

 The Healing Process Through Lines

-What fascinates me about abstract art is how it bypasses our logical mind.
+What fascinates me about abstract art is how it slips past our logical mind.
 You don’t need to understand it; you feel it.
-When anxiety clouds your thoughts, these intricate patterns offer something concrete to focus on.
+When anxiety clouds your thoughts, abstract line art hands you something concrete to focus on, and that focus alone can loosen the grip of a racing mind.

-In Abstract Wave of Thoughts No. 1, the circular composition creates a mandala-like effect.
+In Abstract Wave of Thoughts No. 1, the circular composition creates a mandala-like effect — concentric rhythms of line and mark that seem to breathe when you sit with them long enough.
 I wasn’t consciously thinking “healing” when I drew it, but my hand knew what my mind needed.
-The repetitive marks became a form of active meditation.
+The repetitive marks became a form of active meditation, a way of externalizing the swirling interior noise and giving it a shape I could actually look at.
+There’s real power in that.
+When you hang this piece in your home, it offers that same invitation: slow down, follow the lines, let your thoughts settle.

 Why Black and White Speaks Volumes

 Color can sometimes distract from raw emotion.
-Working exclusively in pen and ink forces honesty.
-There’s no hiding behind pretty palettes.
-Just truth, contrast, and the dance between positive and negative space.
+Working only in pen and ink forces honesty.
+There’s no hiding behind pretty palettes — just truth, contrast, and abstract heart art that explores the dance between positive and negative space.

 Creating Space for Reflection

-Abstract art doesn’t tell you what to think.
-It creates space for your own interpretation, your own healing journey.
-Each viewer sees something different because each person brings their unique experiences to the viewing.
+Abstract art never tells you what to think.
+It opens space for your own interpretation, with abstract line art quietly supporting your own healing journey.
+Each viewer sees something different because each person brings their own experiences to the looking.
+That openness is intentional.
+I never want my work to be prescriptive.
+I want it to be a conversation — one that starts fresh every time you sit with it, depending on what you’re carrying that day.

-Ready to bring healing energy into your space?
-Shop the complete Abstract Wave of Thoughts collection—available as museum-quality prints, canvas art, and wearable pieces that remind you to breathe through life’s complexities.
+Ready to bring some of that calm into your space?
+Explore the complete Abstract Wave of Thoughts collection — available as museum-quality prints, canvas art, and wearable pieces that remind you to breathe through life’s complexities.

 Orange and Black Abstract Art T-Shirt - Wave of Thoughts

-Hand-drawn abstract pen and ink artwork inspired by mental wellness and emotional processing.
-Each piece features intricate patterns creating meditative visual journeys.
+Hand-drawn pen and ink work inspired by mental wellness and emotional processing, each piece built from intricate patterns that create meditative visual journeys you can return to again and again.
 Available as art prints, canvas, apparel, and home goods.
-Original artwork by Kenal Louis—human-created, never AI-generated.
+Original artwork by Kenal Louis — human-created, never AI-generated.
+This series will keep growing as long as my pen keeps finding new ways to make the quiet visible.